daniel-tanaka-x/bitcoin_piggybank/README.md

 # Bitcoin Piggybank

 Save your sats in a Bitcoin Piggybank!

+Bitcoin Piggybank is a E-ink-based Bitcoin address generator from xpub.
 It will generate a new unused bitcoin address everytime it detects an incoming tx until the total number of UTXO reaches 21.
 Once it hits 21, it will generate a message to move your sats to somewhere else.
+It works only for SegWit, fyi.

 ![ダウンロード (41)](https://github.com/user-attachments/assets/1390a4c8-eb66-488e-9806-f5a0d80675eb)